Who we are

-- Build lifelong friendships through sacrificial living.
+- Building lifelong friendships through sacrificial living.

-- Take risks to make Jesus known to all peoples.
+- Taking risks to make Jesus known.

 Our Relational Values